 Input the issue date, which is basically the seed close date.
 Then add the maturity date – this is typically 12 months after the issue date.

-If you cancel the notes for some reason, add the date of cancellation.
+If you cancel the convertible debt for some reason, add the date of cancellation.

 The date of conversion is pulled from the inputs at the top.

-Note term simply is a check to tell you how many months the note can last for.
+Note term simply is a check to tell you how many months the convertible debt can last for.

 The principal amount is how much is invested.
 The interest rate is whatever you agreed to pay.
 Interest calculated the interest portion for you.